 My dissertation, and now book project, research theorizes authenticity and meritocracy as ideological discourses through which the boundaries of precarious cultural industries are policed in ways that mask underlying structural sexism, racism, and homophobia.
 My secondary aim with this project is to theorize stand-up comedy not only as an aesthetic form or unique type or rhetoric or discourse, but also as a media industry with its own subculture.

 Debates over authenticity have become a hallmark of the production and consumption of art, performance, and media under late-capitalism; my research explores how these debates play out with regards to gender and stand-up comedy.
 More specifically, I argue that gender plays an integral role in the (in)validating of authenticity and merit in the cultural and industrial spaces of stand-up and that women, operationalized as an industrial identity category, are constructed as outsiders who must continually prove their worth through a shifting and slippery set of aesthetic and cultural norms and conditions.
 Further I make visible the emotional and material labor women must perform to achieve success within the field from their first open mic to their first Netflix special.

-I locate my project at the intersection of comedy studies, feminist media studies, fan studies, and cultural studies and draw on a variety of qualitative methodologies including ethnographic interviews of comics in Illinois, autoethnography of my own experience performing stand-up, discourse analysis of social media conversation, and textual analysis of television reviews.
+I draw on a variety of qualitative methodologies including ethnographic interviews with stand-up comics, an autoethnographic examination of my own experience performing stand-up, discourse analyses of social media conversations, and textual analyses of television and television reviews